saurabhshri/saurabhshri.github.io/_posts/2017-06-09-google-summer-of-code-week-1-the-beginning.md

 7. Fixed the CMake build script of CCExtractor for windows.

 	CCExtractor had broken CMakeLists.txt since a long time.
 Due to this, the only way to compile it on Windows was using Visual Studio.
 I prefer to work in CLion so I spent some time and [fixed the CMake list](https://github.com/CCExtractor/ccextractor/commit/51d936bc9076e131b4e8b089c664251c3d2f2861).
-It should also be helpful in bringing the Windos support to Sample-Platform which can use this to build it.
+It should also be helpful in bringing the Windows support to Sample-Platform which can use this to build it.

 ## What's next?

 This was the first of total thirteen weeks.
 There's a lot of work left.
 The work already done is also pretty raw and there's a room for tons of improvement.
 My mentors have suggested a few changes as well.
 E.g. The tool needs to be able to read directly from the stream (like the data being piped from FFMPEG).
 I will stick to the timeline and continue the work.
 I am in constant contact with my mentors and shall work in accordance with their feedbacks.

-The sencond week has already commenced and the evaluations are in the June end.
+The second week has already commenced and the evaluations are in the June end.
 I hope other GSoC participants are enjoying their work as well! 📈